xRetry/zaber-opcua/README.md

 The Raspberry Pi is running Raspberry Pi OS Lite.
 Its static IP address is `193.171.191.15`.
-To connect via SSH, run
+To connect via SSH, run:

 ```sh
 ssh root@193.171.191.15